LeMahieu, Yankees torment Twins again, 10-4 in ALDS opener | New Country 923

 UP NEXT

-Twins: In an unexpected move, manager Rocco Baldelli announced after the game that rookie RHP Randy Dobnak (2-1, 1.59) will start Game 2, with RHP Jake Odorizzi tabbed for Game 3.
-Dobnak made his major league debut in August and was sensational in September.
-It will be his first appearance since getting married last Saturday.
-The couple set the date more than two years ago, never considering Dobnak might still be playing through a major league season.
+Twins: In an unexpected move, Baldelli announced after the game that undrafted rookie RHP Randy Dobnak (2-1, 1.59 ERA) will start Game 2, with RHP Jake Odorizzi (15-7, 3.51) tabbed for Game 3.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports